Massive fireball erupts as UPS plane crashes at Kentucky airport, leaving 7 dead

-LOUISVILLE, Ky. — A UPS cargo plane crashed and exploded in a massive fireball while taking off from the company’s global aviation hub in Louisville, Kentucky, killing at least seven people and injuring 11, authorities said.
+LOUISVILLE, Ky.
+(AP) — The airport in Louisville, Kentucky began resuming operations early Wednesday after a UPS cargo plane crashed and exploded in a massive fireball while taking off from the company’s global aviation hub there, killing at least seven people and injuring 11, authorities said.

 Video showed flames on the plane’s left wing and a trail of smoke.
 The plane then lifted slightly off the ground before crashing and exploding in a huge fireball.
 Video also revealed portions of a building’s shredded roof next to the end of the runway.